Volume 16, 2021

 449 - 467

 Aim/Purpose: Provide methodology suggesting steps to doctoral mentors to work with students in constructing their research problem statement in their dissertation.
-Background: Doctoral students face difficulties writing their dissertation and they begin by writing the research problem statement.
-Methodology: This paper uses a framework widely used to describe student adjustment to graduate s ...
+Background: Writing a doctoral dissertation is a long journey, and it typically starts with writing the research problem statement.
+Students face challenges in articulating the research problem statement.
+Clearly articulating the resea ...

 research problem statement, research dissertation, problem statement